ArunPatel1999/My-Public-Learning/Java/J2EE/README.md

 	# Student-Data-Enter-System

 	```
-	This Project JSP and Servel Code Which Is used create CRUD opration Realted to Student
+	This project contains JSP and Servlet code used to create CRUD operations related to students.

 	```
 	</details>